WHY CONDUCT AN ANTIOXIDANT TEST?

 SUMMARY OF THE TEST METHOD

-- Preliminary steps establish the solubility of the active ingredient and a cytotoxicity screen determines the highest concentration that the cells will tolerate without causing cell damage.
+- Preliminary steps establish the solubility of the active ingredient or product and a cytotoxicity screen determines the highest concentration that the cells will tolerate without causing cell damage.

 - Human epidermal keratinocytes are cultured until 80-90% confluent in 96-well plates, in animal product-free culture conditions.

-- DCFH-DA probe solution is added to the cells along with Quercetin (positive control), or the active ingredient(s), at the specified concentrations.
+- DCFH-DA probe solution is added to the cells along with Quercetin (positive control), or the active ingredient(s) or product, at the specified concentrations.